Whether you just found out about Page Experience, or you’re looking for specific details on the topic, this guide is for you.

 And when it comes to CLS, it’s merely a sum of all the layout shift scores that are measured throughout your page’s lifecycle.

-Keep in mind that while most layout shifts occur while the page is loading, they may still happen later, and that will influence your score as well.
+Keep in mind that while most layout shifts occur while the page is loading, they may still happen later, which will also influence your score.

 I expect to see CLS refined further, as currently it’s measured for the whole lifetime of a page, and some layout shifts may be more important than others.